- Posted by Lin Wilder

 What is it it about dogs?

 Some call it the ‘cute factor’, others talk about the unconditional nature of their love, while still others maintain that their dog (s) is the best friend they have ever had.
+A recent survey reveals that many of us spend more for our dogs health care than on our own.
+But then there is the dark side: the abandoned dogs.

 If you have been reading these posts for any time at all then you know that I am addicted to Dobermans.
 Each of my books features at least one Dobie boy.
 The latest one costars three Dobes.
 So then why, when following my husband John into the Reno Petco this past Saturday morning, did I fall in love with Seymour, a chocolate lab mix?
 And beg John to let us take him home so that we can become a pack of four once again?